Thursday, January 7, 2016

 I’m back home in the house of God for the rest of my life.

-There is a poetic element in the Message Bible that can capture our breath, so to speak, in a different way than what is in the other versions.
-Verse four of this psalm is what we are interested in though.
-In most translations of the Bible, the Scripture reads as the ESV (which is a literal translation) along the lines as follows:
+There is a poetic element in The Message Bible that can capture our breath, so to speak, in a different way than do the other versions.
+Though verse four of this psalm is what we are interested in.
+In most translations of the Bible, the Scripture reads in the English Standard Version (which is a literal translation) as follows: “Even though I walk through the valley of the shadow of death, I will fear no evil, for you are with me; your rod and your staff, they comfort me.”

-In the Message translation, the reading conveys different thoughts and evokes different images within our minds.
-However, we have to admit it is comforting to know that if we meet the Angel of Death, the Devil himself, and simply raise our rod—that is, quote a commandment—he will flee!
-We can be just as Jesus was in the wilderness; when He was tempted; when He was tested—when He passed the triple test with flying colors!
+In The Message translation, the reading conveys different thoughts and evokes different images within our minds.
+However, we must admit that it is comforting to know that if we encounter the Angel of Death or the Devil himself and simply raise our rod—that is, quote a commandment—he will flee!
+We can be just as Jesus was in the wilderness; when He was tempted; when He was tested; when He passed the triple test with flying colors![iii]

-The Analogy of the Shepherd’s Crook
+The Analogy Of The Shepherd’s Crook

 God’s Law Gives Us Boundaries